siddharthsky/ai-video-summarizer-and-timestamp-generator-LLM-p/README.md

 ## Features

-- Automatic extraction of key insights from YouTube videos.
+- Automatic extraction of key insights and timestamps from YouTube videos.
-- Utilizes Google Gemini API for enhanced video analysis.
+- Utilizes youtube-transcript-api for getting the transcripts/subtitles YouTube video.
+- Option for users to select AI models like *ChatGPT* or *Gemini* for summarization.
 - Efficiently summarizes videos, reducing viewing time while preserving essential information.

 ## Getting Started